vmware/vSphere-machine-learning-extension/docs/install/auth.rst

 ---------------

 """""""""""""""""""""""""""""""""""""""""""""""""""""""""""""""""""""""
-Restrict specific LDAP accounts to login to Freestone Kubeflow
+Restrict specific LDAP accounts to login to Kubeflow on vSphere
 """""""""""""""""""""""""""""""""""""""""""""""""""""""""""""""""""""""

-Most of the time, you hope to specify some LDAP accounts can login to Freestone Kubeflow, but not all LDAP accounts.
+Most of the time, you hope to specify some LDAP accounts can login to Kubeflow on vSphere, but not all LDAP accounts.
 Thus you need to add more filter restrictions when searching the directory.
-As in the following example, you only allow ``user1`` and ``user2`` these 2 users to login to Freestone Kubeflow.
+As in the following example, you only allow ``user1`` and ``user2`` these 2 users to login to Kubeflow on vSphere.

 .. code-block:: shell